Embracing Uncertainty in "Small Data" Problems: Estimating Earthquakes from Historical Anecdotes: Derivation of Bounds in Terms of Relative Entropy

 \section{Derivation of Bounds in Terms of Relative Entropy}

 In this section, we derive from \eqref{eq:dupuis211} more explicit bounds on $\Exp_{Q} [f]$ -- first in terms of $\RE(Q||P)$ and then independent of $\RE(Q||P)$.
 These bounds were used to generate \cref{fig:dupuis:211:re}, below, which shows the bounds on estimates of parameters of the 1852 Banda Arc earthquake in terms of $\RE(Q||P)$.
-These bounds were then combined with the estimate from \eqref{eq:dupuis235} to produce the plots in terms of relative parameter value changes shown in \cref{fig:dupuis:211}.
+These bounds are then combined with the estimate from \eqref{eq:dupuis235} to produce bounds in terms of relative parameter value changes.